Baby development at 8-9 months: what’s happening

 - isn’t babbling

-- isn’t turning her head towards sounds or voices.
+- isn’t turning their head towards sounds or voices.

 Behaviour

-Your child doesn’t show whether he’s happy or sad or shows little or no affection for carers – for example, he doesn’t smile at you.
+Your baby doesn’t show whether they’re happy or sad or shows little or no affection for carers – for example, your baby doesn’t smile at you.

 Movement